DLR-SR/urdfmodelica/.github/ISSUE_TEMPLATE/bug-report-python.md

 ---
-name: Bug report
+name: Bug report Python
-about: Create a report to help us improve
+about: Create a report about an issue with Python to help us improve
 title: ''
-labels: ''
+labels: python-bug
-assignees: ''
+assignees: afxp

 ---